BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 05/03/2023
 ---
 Saturday passed very quickly 😏.
 I spent most of Saturday at work 😶 - that's not good :<

+06/03/2023
+---
+Sunday was normal - we attended both services.
+After the morning service we had dinner guests - Lukas, Diana and Marcel 🙂

+07/03/2023
+---
+We had guests in the evening - Kamil and Iza 🙂.

+08/03/2023
+---
+Tuesday was calm 👊.
+Nothing extraordinary happened 👀.

+09/03/2023
+---
+Today is woman's day today.
+I bought my wife a rose and took her to Bielsk for dinner 🙂.

+10/03/2023
+---
+I struggled with the decision today whether to go running or not 😣 - luckily I did 🫡.

+11/03/2023
+---
+And another Friday 🤗.
+Today my wife made me a delicious breakfast ☺️ and pizza for dinner!

+12/03/2023
+---
+It was a day full of actions!
+In the morning we cleaned the church and then we went to Bialystok for a Christian conference 🙂.
+My left arm hurt terribly during the conference and after returning home 😥.